SparrowLabsCo/k3s-helper/README.md

 # k3d/s-helper

-## This is a basic helper library to get started running k3s using k3d in your local development environment, with options for some opinionated Day-2 cluster bootstrapping.
+## This is a basic helper library which uses [k3d](https://github.com/k3d-io) to get started running a [k3s](https://github.com/k3s-io/k3s) Kubernetes cluster in your local development environment, with options for some opinionated Day-2 cluster bootstrapping.
 <br/>

 ## Tested using: